daniel-dpk/distorted-motsfinder-public/README_SRC.md

 Brill-Lindquist metric.
 We will use the star-shaped assumption in this example.

-First, we create the metric object using motsfinder.metric.BrillLindquistMetric from `./metric.py`:
+First, we create the metric object using BrillLindquistMetric from `./metric/analytical/simple.py`:

 ```.py
 metric = BrillLindquistMetric(m1=1, m2=1, d=1.4, axis='z')
 ```

-Next, create the initial guess curve, which we take as a sphere of radius 2 (in coordinate space).
+Next, create the initial guess curve which we take as a sphere of radius 2 (in coordinate space).
 We already specify the resolution of the spectral representation of the curve and store the metric of the space this curve lives in.
 Internally, a cosine series is created with 100 basis functions and coefficients `[2.0, 0.0, 0.0, ..., 0.0]`.